-The emphasis on realness is similar to the early narrative that surrounded 21 Savage.
-“21 Savage is important because he’s one of the last real street niggas left making music,” Metro Boomin told Alex Russell in a 2015 FADER profile entitled "Meet 21 Savage, Atlanta’s Most Respected New Rapper."
-The profile predates the string of inescapable singles that catapulted 21 to being renowned in regions of the world beyond his East Atlanta homestead, thus allowing the publication a glimpse into the genesis of a career being built upon esteemed reverence.
-Respect has power in a city like Atlanta where authenticity is considered cultural currency.
+An emphasis on realness is similar to the early narrative that surrounded 21 Savage.
+“21 Savage is important because he’s one of the last real street niggas left making music,” Metro Boomin told Alex Russell in a 2015 FADER profile entitled “Meet 21 Savage, Atlanta’s Most Respected New Rapper.”
+The profile predates the string of inescapable singles that catapulted 21 to being renowned in regions of the world beyond his East Atlanta homestead, thus allowing the publication a glimpse into the genesis of a recording career being built upon esteemed reverence.
+Respect has power in a city like Atlanta, where authenticity is considered a cultural currency.

 II.
 No Legacy Is so Rich as Honesty

 In a New Yorker profile of Coach K―the co-founder of the revered Atlanta-based record label Quality Control―senior writer Kelefa Sanneh provides an excellent portrait of Thanksgiving in Atlanta with QC artists Quavo and Takeoff of Migos (Offset wasn’t present) giving away free turkeys.
 The location of their charity wasn’t provided to the public beforehand, but surrounding shoppers weren’t surprised to learn who was in the U-Haul truck.